comptoolsres/comptoolsres.github.io/index.md

 Requirements for class attendance and makeup assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: [https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/](https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/)

 In general, I do not take attendance.
 You are all adults and I assume you are taking the class the learn.
 The best way to learn is to regularly attend class.
 I am sure students will miss class for various reasons.
 I am happy to help you catch up.
-If you regularly miss class and fall behind, I may ask that you hold questions on content you have missed until after class, ask that you coordinate a time to go over the content.
+If you regularly miss class and fall behind, I may ask that you hold questions on content you have missed until after class, or ask that you coordinate a time to go over the content.
 I will make every effort to record and post all classes to help those that miss classes.

 ### Quiz and Assignment Policy